Eddie Henderson (musician): Medical career

 After three years in the Air Force, Henderson enrolled at the University of California, Berkeley, graduating with a B.S. in zoology in 1964.
 He then studied medicine at Howard University in Washington D.C., graduating in 1968.
 Though he undertook his residency in psychiatry, he practiced general medicine.

 Personal life

-Eddie Henderson is married to Natsuko Henderson and his daughter, Cava Menzies, is a musician and educator.
+Eddie Henderson's father, Eddie Jackson, sang with a popular singing group the Charioteers, and his mother, Vivian Brown, danced as one of the Brown twins at the Cotton club.
+Eddie Henderson is married to Natsuko Henderson.
+His daughter, Cava Menzies, is a musician and educator.
 Both his wife and daughter contribute compositions to his albums.

 UK success

 Henderson's only UK hit was the single "Prance On" recorded for Capitol which reached No. 44 in the UK Singles Chart in November 1978.